Skip to contents

 For larger grids, precompute shared feature payloads with ledgr_precompute_features().
 When a grid has more than 20 combinations and precomputed_features = NULL, ledgr warns because feature computation may be repeated per candidate.

 The result carries row-level execution_seed and provenance.
-Provenance records what ran; it does not prove that parameter selection was out-of-sample.
+Provenance records what ran, including the candidate feature-set hash; it does not prove that parameter selection was out-of-sample.
 The normal discipline is to sweep on a train snapshot, select a candidate with ledgr_candidate(), and evaluate the locked params on a held-out test snapshot with ledgr_promote() or ledgr_run().
 Same-snapshot promotion is useful for audit and replay, but remains in-sample.

 Articles